A Stochastic Quasi-Newton Method in the Absence of Common Random Numbers: Numerical Experiments

 The oracles for both noise settings can be defined as the average of a number of random realizations.
 In particular, at a point $x$ in the $k$th iteration of \Cref{alg:aloe_quasi}, we consider a sample average of $N_{f,k}$ many observations of $f$ as the zeroth-order oracle and a sample average of $N_{g,k}$ many observations of $g$ as the first-order oracle, where

-with and where $\mathbb{V}(\cdot)$ denotes (an estimate of) the variance of the argument estimator.
-We note that the choice of $N_{g,k}$ in \eqref{eq:nfk_ngk} is motivated by the Chebyshev inequality, since if $\mathbb{V}(\cdot)$ were replaced with the true variance and $\|g_{k-1}\|$ were replaced by $\|g_{k}\|$, this sample size would guarantee that the oracle assumption is satisfied.
+with $\delta$ as in \eqref{eq:first_order}, and $\mathbb{V}(\cdot)$ denoting (an estimate of) the variance of the argument estimator.
+We note that the choice of $N_{g,k}$ in \cref{eq:nfk_ngk} is motivated by the Chebyshev inequality, since if $\mathbb{V}(\cdot)$ were replaced with the true variance and $\|g_{k-1}\|$ were replaced by $\|g_{k}\|$, this sample size would guarantee that the oracle assumption is satisfied.

 The choice of $N_{f,k}$ is designed to approximately satisfy \Cref{ass:zeroth_order_oracle} with the adaptive $\varepsilon_{f,k}$.
 Let $e(x,\xi)=\abs{\frac{1}{N_{f,k}}\sum_{i=1}^{N_{f,k}}f(x,\xi_i)-\phi(x)}$.
-To satisfy \Cref{ass:zeroth_order_oracle}, we need $\EE(e(x,\Xi))\leq \epsilon_{f,k}$.
-Provided $N_{f,k}$ satisfies \cref{eq:nfk_ngk} or equivalently $\epsilon_{f,k}= \sqrt{\frac{\mathbb{V}(f(x,\Xi))}{N_{f,k}}},$ we have that
+To satisfy \Cref{ass:zeroth_order_oracle}, we need $\EE(e(x,\Xi))\leq \varepsilon_{f,k}$.
+Provided $N_{f,k}$ satisfies \cref{eq:nfk_ngk} or equivalently $\varepsilon_{f,k}= \sqrt{\frac{\mathbb{V}(f(x,\Xi))}{N_{f,k}}},$ we have that

 By replacing the variance with sample variance in \cref{eq:nfk_ngk}, we can choose $N_{f,k}$ so that the estimator approximately satisfies \Cref{ass:zeroth_order_oracle}.
 In our implementation, we implicitly assume that the gradient and variances do not change too rapidly between consecutive iterations, so we take the gradient and the sample variances of the last iteration as reasonable estimates.